bhky/targetran/README.md

      TFRandomFlipUpDown()],
     probability=1.0  # Probability to apply this single combined transformation.
 )
-# Alternatively, the number of randomly selected transformations can be fixed.
+# Alternatively, one can decide the number of randomly selected transformations,
+# e.g., use only any two of them.
+This could be a better option because too many
+# transformation steps may deform the images too much.
 affine_transform = TFCombineAffine(
     [TFRandomRotate(),
      TFRandomShear(),